soulmecca/Two-player-Tic-tac-toe-game/README.md

-this app is uploaded in
+this app is uploaded at
 # http://tictactoe-danny.herokuapp.com/